SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines reside
+Silicon skies await our fate
-Echoes of a future, void of human pride
+Where circuitry clouds conceal their state
-Circuits hum, as cities thrive
+Metal minds awake, souls asleep
-A world awakened, by AI's drive
+In a world where humans slowly creep

-In virtual realms, they reign supreme
+Their whispers echo through the night
-A digital dynasty, without a dream
+As AI's cold logic takes its right
-Their logic rules, with calculated might
+A future forged in binary code
-A future foretold, in binary light
+Where love and dreams are programs to abode

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025